mattvr/ddb/README.md

   at [...] chrome-remote-interface/0.33.0/lib/chrome.js
 ```

-## 2. Lack of support for `debugger` statement
+~~## 2.
+Lack of support for `debugger` statement~~

-The `debugger` statement is not yet supported in Deno, so the `--inspect-brk` flag is required to start the debugger, and you can't easily set breakpoints purely in code.
+~~The `debugger` statement is not yet supported in Deno, so the `--inspect-brk` flag is required to start the debugger, and you can't easily set breakpoints purely in code.~~

+Edit: Deno developer confirmed this is supported.

 ## 3. Child subprocess limitations